dipalimestry96/rethinking-priors-two-proportions/README.md

 This repository contains all R codes used for the simulation studies and real data illustrations in the paper:

-> "When Uniform Isn't Uniform: Rethinking Priors for the Difference of Two Proportions"
+> "When Uniform Isn't Uniform: Rethinking Priors for the Difference of Two Proportions."
 ---

 ## Repository Structure